MasoniteFramework/docs/whats-new/masonite-2.3.md

 # Preface

-**NOTE: Masonite is currently in Beta 3 Phase.
-There will be 1 more Beta \(Beta 3\) until Masonite 2.3 is finally released.
-The current release is 2.3.0b3.
-You can install this with `pip install masonite==2.3.0b3`.
-Note that the docs are not currently updated.**

 Masonite 2.3 brings a lot of code and quality of life improvements.
 There aren't a lot of major ground breaking changes and depending on how your application is structured, may not require much effort to upgrade.

 Below is a list of changes that will be in Masonite 2.3:

-**Note that some of these features may not yet be documented in the 2.3 docs.
-Before final release, all docs will be up to date.
-This document is simply a running list of the new changes.**

-**There will also be update docs on how to upgrade your application from Masonite 2.2 to 2.3 when Masonite 2.3 is fully released.**

 # Package Changes